Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 What happens when for some reason the assumptions evolve and change?
 The game changes as well.
-Old incentives that were previously sensible may now motivate a vastly different behaviour.
+Old incentives that were previously sensible may now motivate a vastly different behavior.

 ---v

 ## Shifting Assumptions

 #### _Restaking_